Until I come, devote yourself to the public reading of Scripture, to preaching and to teaching.

 New International Version

 At Northaw, the overarching aim for English is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
 The study of English lends itself to the exploration of ethical issues, and students are expected to consider them sensitively.
-Weekly staffed visits to the school library, community volunteers listening to early readers and reading champions maintaining social reading environments; opportunities for pupils who can read fluently to read independently and informal book talk and recommendations, fostering a close link with the library in Cuffley, and observing major literary events, including Shakespeare Week, the Summer Reading Challenge and World Book Day, nurture a strong reading culture.
+Community volunteers listening to early readers, reading champions maintaining the school library and collecting suggestions for new books, fostering links with the village library in Cuffley, and observing major literary events, including Shakespeare Week, the Summer Reading Challenge and World Book Day, nurture a strong reading culture.
 Children get the practice they need to acquire fluent transcription skills (spelling and handwriting), which is the foundation for their progress in writing.
 Teachers directly teach sentence construction, control of grammar and syntax, so that pupils can use them with accuracy, confidence and increasing flair.
 Teachers have high expectations of how pupils apply their writing skills across the curriculum.
 Every class has an English working wall.
 Ofsted’s research review series has informed our practice in this area.

 Adaptation for Inclusion